offbus6/offbusB2B/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Authentication: Email and password only (no username field required).
+Agency login: Unapproved agencies can login but see pending approval page with contact information.

 ## System Architecture